DominicBlais/purchase-order-toy-repo/planning_notes.md

 For validation I will check to make sure the types are right and that there are a correct number of columns.
 I think I will check if the first row is a header and allow that if so.

 Just remembered that FastAPI's docs include a built-in function test apparatus.
 Such a nice feature.

+Okay, low on time.
+Going to use React with... antd.
+Should be pretty fast.
+It's TS, but that will work fine.
+Got to move on it now.